thavelick/thavelick.github.io/drafts/ctrl-z-bg-and-fg.md

 title: Using ctrl-z to toggle between a program and the terminal
 publish_date: 2022-09-11
 ---
-# Using ctrl-z to toggle between a program and the terminal

 In almost any terminal program you can hit `ctrl-z` to pause it, then run `fg` to bring it back.
 With some zsh configuration you can make `ctrl-z` bring back the program too.